Check a HSBC vs Barclays business banking head to head comparison for business in the UK. Rundown on fees, features and account options.

 It may be possible for a company to nominate one person to certify signatories to the account.
 This means that only one person has to provide the full range of documents and can then authorise other colleagues to access the account.

 It’s not necessary to be a resident of Australia to open an account there.
-However, to open a business bank account, the company must be registered in Australia.
+However, to open a business bank account, the company must be registered in Australia.²

 If you have any doubts about what account is suitable for you, talk to the ‘Big Four’ banks listed below as they’ve a broad range of specialised products and may be able to help.

-Australian banks will allow you to apply online for a business bank account, and then present the documentation needed in branch later.
-This makes it feasible to at least start the process of opening an account before you arrive in Australia.
+Australian banks will allow you to apply online for a business bank account, and then present the documentation needed in the branch later.
+This makes it possible to at least start the process of opening an account before you arrive in Australia.

 There may be limits on the account until you have completed the document verification process - for example, you may be able to pay cash in, but not make withdrawals.